How to Choose Email Testing Metrics

 The key metric for subject line testing is the open rate.
 Still, before you begin, you’ll need to ensure that your email deliverability and inbox placement are in good places with the audience to whom you’re sending this test.
 Otherwise, you can incorrectly interpret the metrics that your email platform is showing you.

 A key misstep in a subject line test is ignoring the preview text options.
 This section is critically important!
 It should be adjusted to reflect the differences in the subject lines themselves.
 Litmus is a solid resource for getting your preview text spot on.

 Another important consideration with subject line tests is the audiences that respond or don’t.
 Often prospects and active donors react differently so running a subject line test may provide more value to the larger audience segment.

 I want to test the layout of my email messages.

 What’s the driving force behind this test?
 Have you been using the same layout for X years?
 Are there significant layout differences between your types of emails?

-The content of these emails must be the same in order to be correctly measured.
-The key metrics for this type of test are click-thru rate and response rate, with a few caveats.
+The content of these emails must be the same to be correctly measured.
+The key metrics for this type of test are click-thru and response rates, with a few caveats.

-If the layouts are drastically different and you’re adding more calls-to-action, you will need to also consider math!
+If the layouts are drastically different and you’re adding more calls to action, you will need to also consider the math!
 Consider a few things as you configure the HTML of the email like adding an additional tracking parameter that means something unique to each link in each variant, like &link=header-c vs &link=header-t, &link=image-c vs &link=hero-t.
-This will allow you to more accurately measure click through on specific design element differences.
+This will allow you to measure click-through on specific design element differences more accurately.

-If the test layout contains more calls-to-action, then response rate became more important than click-thru rate.
-Response rate can also help if you’re looking at email messages over an email series within a campaign, because sending one stand-alone email with different layouts may not provide enough information for firm decision making.
-The performance difference could be the email content, the visual, the timing or other factors which are at play.
+If the test layout contains more calls-to-action, the response rate became more important than the click-thru rate.
+Response rate can also help if you’re looking at email messages over an email series within a campaign, because sending one stand-alone email with different layouts may not provide enough information for firm decision-making.
+The performance difference could be the email content, the visuals, the timing, or other factors.